My flight’s been delayed, what are my rights?

 If your flight is delayed and you’re departing from the UK, you’re entitled to the rights outlined below, which includes refreshments from the airline appropriate to the length of the delay, and overnight accommodation if your flight is delayed until at least the next day.
 However, any additional expenses beyond this are your responsibility and you should check your travel insurance to find out what’s covered in your policy.

-These rights also apply to your return flight, unless you’re flying from outside the UK or the EU – and with a non-UK and non-EU airline e.g. from New York to Glasgow with American Airlines.
+These rights also apply to your return flight, unless you’re flying from outside the UK, and with a non-UK airline e.g. from New York to Glasgow with American Airlines.
 In those cases, you’ll need to check the terms and conditions of your booking to see what you’re entitled to.

 Care and assistance